swedenconnect/openid-federation-registry/README.md

 # Entity Registry for OpenID Federation

-Entity Registry for an OpenID Federation Node
+Entity Registry for an OpenID Federation Service.

+Handles EntityConfiguration, Policys and TrustMarkSubjects

 ---